 This nacho fries recipe is designed to be made on one sheet pan.
-Once the sweet potato fries are cooked, load them up with your favourite nacho toppings then pop the sheet pan back into the oven to warm everything through.
+Once the sweet potato fries are cooked, load them up with your favorite nacho toppings then pop the sheet pan back into the oven to warm everything through.

 Nacho Fries Recipe: Optional Additions or Substitutions